-Eight Sales Rules to Succeed as an Account Manager
+Eight Sales Rules to Succeed as a Sales Account Manager

 There must be a thousand job titles for a sales professional.
 Account executive, account manager, representatives of all shapes and sizes, procurement support specialist, etc.—organizations tailor sales titles to the nuanced role of their personnel.